 “Before I moved to Glasgow, I also moved to D (small town ) for 7 months.
 I was volunteering and I lived with a lady.
 She helped me to find volunteering in a charity shop.
 I had a good experience, it was good for me.
 I was also volunteering in a nursing home – it is good for young people to do things like this.
 For me, I had problems before I came here.
 I had bad experiences and couldn’t trust people.
 I feel more caring and more love for life now, I feel more positive.
 I feel good about myself and the other things in my life.
 I feel like I built more trust in people after the bad experiences back home.”

-“A lot of people helped me in (large town in the north east of Scotland) and in (other small town in the north east) and Glasgow.
+“A lot of people helped me in (a large town in the northeast of Scotland) and in (another small town in the northeast) and Glasgow.
 A social worker and (independent Guardian).
 I spent 5 months in an Academy.
 I was the only refugee there – everyone else was Scottish.
 I was the only person learning English there.”

 “I had everything I needed, clothes and a house, and I went to school.